nise757/wine-quality-prediction/README.md

 # Wine Quality Prediction

 This project focuses on predicting wine quality from a combination of data from red and white wines of the Portuguese wine "Vinho Verde".
-Combining the two data sets and cleaning it for outliers - [Capping](https://www.educative.io/answers/how-to-cap-outliers-from-a-series-dataframe-column-in-pandas), various subset selection methods were experimented with to come up with the final model.
+Combining the two data sets and cleaning it for outliers - [Capping](https://www.educative.io/answers/how-to-cap-outliers-from-a-series-dataframe-column-in-pandas).
+Various subset selection methods were experimented with to come up with the final model.
 Additionally, cross-validation methods were used to evaluate the models on different sets of training and test data.
 The final model that most accurately predicts wine quality is a **9-parameter linear regression model** with parameters determined via best subset selection.

 # Parameters

-1.Fixed Acidity
+1. Fixed Acidity \newline
 2. Volatile acidity
 3. Citric acid
 4. Residual sugar